KevCui/varman/README.md

 varman
 ======

-Varman is a script to generate global variables (in json file) used by [postman](https://www.getpostman.com/) or [newman](https://github.com/postmanlab://github.com/postmanlabs/newman) from yaml file.
+Varman is a script to generate global variables used by [postman](https://www.getpostman.com/) or [newman](https://github.com/postmanlab://github.com/postmanlabs/newman) from yaml file.
 Using YMAL format to maintain global variables is easier and human-friendly.
-Sometime, it's also efficient to quickly change variables before execution without messing up json format.
+Sometimes, it gets confidence to quickly change variables before execution without messing up json format. :wink:

 ## How to use?